 General Renewal Conditions

-The scholarship is guaranteed at the same amount awarded to the student as an entering freshman for four years of undergraduate study (or five years, in the case of Architecture students) provided the student maintains a 2.700 cumulative grade point average and continuous full-time enrollment.
+The scholarship is guaranteed at the same amount awarded to the student as an entering freshman for four years of undergraduate study (or five years, in the case of students pursuing the five-year accredited professional program track in Architecture) provided the student maintains a 2.700 cumulative grade point average and continuous full-time enrollment.
 Any "incomplete" grades must be resolved before eligibility for continuation of the scholarship can be determined.
 Students suspended from the university for honor or disciplinary violations will forfeit all remaining portions of any university merit scholarship they have been offered.
 The scholarship is not applicable to summer semesters and is not applicable for students who are not charged full-time undergraduate division tuition at the standard rate.

-Seniors in their last semester before graduation who are not required to take a full load in order to graduate (and of course who are being charged undergraduate tuition at the standard full-time undergraduate division rate) may still receive a portion of the tuition scholarship, but the amount will be adjusted on a pro-rated basis by the reduction in undergraduate tuition from the full-time rate.
+Seniors in their final semester before graduation who are not required to take a full load in order to graduate (and are being charged undergraduate tuition at the standard full-time undergraduate division rate) may still receive a portion of the tuition scholarship, but the amount will be adjusted on a pro-rated basis by the reduction in undergraduate tuition from the full-time rate.

 Other students who enroll in or drop to less than full-time in the fall semester will have their tuition scholarship reduced on a pro-rated basis by their tuition reduction, if any.
 They will be allowed to retain their tuition scholarship for the spring semester provided they enroll full-time, but will lose eligibility for all following years since the scholarship guidelines require that students maintain continuous full-time enrollment.
 Students who enroll in or drop to less than full-time in the spring semester will have their tuition scholarship reduced on a pro-rated basis by their tuition reduction, if any, but lose eligibility for the scholarship in future academic years.
 A student with truly extenuating circumstances may appeal the loss of scholarship aid.
 For more information about the appeal process, please click here.